Improves international transparency.

 - Disclosures on the national higher education system

-Graduates in all the countries taking part in the Bologna Process have the right to receive the Diploma Supplement automatically, free and in a major European language.
+Graduates in all countries participating in the Bologna Process have a right to have the Diploma Supplement issued automatically, free of charge and in a widely used European language.

 The Diploma Supplement

-Every graduate of FH Vorarlberg automatically receives the Diploma Supplement in English and German.
-There is no charge levied for the original copies.
+The Diploma Supplement was already introduced at the FHV in 2003.
+Every graduate of the FHV automatically receives the Diploma Supplement in English and German.
+There is no charge for the initial issuance.

 For the exemplary implementation of the Diploma Supplement, the FHV was awarded the Diploma Supplement Label by the European Commission in 2005, in 2010 and in 2013.